-Temporary suspension shall mean exclusion from regularly scheduled classes and other activities and privileges, by the principal.
+Temporary suspension shall mean exclusion from regularly scheduled classes for a period of up to three school days plus exclusion from other activities and privileges, by the principal, without a hearing.
 A parent conference may be required before the student is readmitted to school.
-The suspension may be out-of-school at the discretion of the principal.
-The student may not attend or participate in extracurricular activities during the period of suspension.
-Membership and offices held in school activities may be jeopardized.
+The suspension may be in-school or out-of-school at the discretion of an administrator.

-No student may receive a temporary suspension unless the student has been informed of the reasons for the suspension and has been given an opportunity to respond before the suspension becomes effective.
+No student may receive a temporary suspension unless the student and parent/guardian has been informed of the reasons for the suspension and has been given an opportunity to respond before the suspension becomes effective.

-Full Suspension (4-10 days)
+FULL SUSPENSION (4-10 DAYS)